MinionAttack/CheckEpisodeOrMovieBot/README.md

 ## Author disclaimer
 This project has been carried out solely and exclusively for self-learning reasons and to show it as a career portfolio.

 This project does not violate the *Digital Millennium Copyright Act* (*DMCA*) because it only indicates where the information the user is looking for is located.
-No software, images, movies, TV shows or music are stored on a server owned by the author of this project and this bot does not make illegal copies, or damage or infringe any *Copyright*©.
+No software, images, movies, series or music are stored on a server owned by the author of this project and this bot does not make illegal copies, or damage or infringe any *Copyright*©.

 Everything that this bot processes and sends to the user who has requested it is available on the *World Wide Web*, the Internet, so this bot only limits itself to saying where the information is and how to get it, this bot does not provide it.

 ## Introduction
-Every week, when I want to check if the episodes of the TV shows that I follow are already published, I have to visit some web pages that I use to download the episodes and go looking one by one by hand.
+Every week, when I want to check if a movie or the episodes of the series that I follow are already published, I have to visit some web pages that I use to download the episodes and go looking one by one by hand.

 Although it doesn't take long, it doesn't stop being repetitive and it's always the same, so I thought... why do it myself when a bunch of 0's and 1's can do it for me and save me that time?